genomics-education-alliance/leptin-rna-seq-lesson/section-2.rst

 Many people are used to using computers with a graphical interface (GUI, pronounced "gooey"), i.e. point-and-click interfaces.
-However, most scientific software is usually has a command line interface - every instruction is in the form of written text.
+However, most scientific software usually has a command line interface - every instruction is in the form of written text.
 Although the command line can take time to learn, it is preferred by researchers because every command is documented and unambiguous.